Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - For GMDX we now set Hardcore mode when playing on combatDifficulty 4 or higher
 - Fixed randomizing some of GMDX's invisible objects
 - Fixed bug with conversations referencing player's kill counts in M01 and M02
+- Added a timed race to Vandenberg Tunnels (in both the forward and backward directions):  See how fast you can go!

 </details>